Sommie2000/MARKETING-CAMPAIGN-CUSTOMER-SALES-ANALYSIS/README.md

 * 🔗 Encourage multi-channel engagement to increase customer value and consider optimizing catalog investments or integrating catalog promotions more closely with digital channels

+### DATA SOURCE
+This data was gotten from Mr Shotayo from Digitaley Drive Academy, [Get File From Here]